Most Watched Sporting Events of All Time

 It’s a multisports event that’s held every four years among Asian athletes.
-The first Asian Games were held in New Delhi, India, in 1951.
+The first Asian Games (also known as Asiad) were held in New Delhi, India, in 1951.

-The most recent Asian Games was held in 2018 in Jakarta-Palembang, Indonesia, and close to 1 billion people watched.
+The 2018 Asian Games were held in Jakarta-Palembang, Indonesia, and close to 1 billion people watched.

 TV viewership: 1.1 billion broadcast reach